camercu/tryhackme/dailybugle/notes.md

 ![](img/joomla-login.png)

-And at the next level (`/administrator/manfiests`), there is an index-of page to browse the directory tree:
+And at the next level (`/administrator/manfiests`, found with gobuster), there is an index-of page to browse the directory tree:

 ![](img/indexof-admin-manifest.png)